pudly/schmopera-hugo/content/articles/aria-guides-the-counts-aria.md

 ---
-title: "Aria guides: the Count's Aria"
+title: "Aria guides: the Count&#039;s Aria"
 ---

 ### The Recit